Deal Summary: High Yield Online CDs: 12-month (1.35% APY), 18-month (1.45% APY) and 24-month (1.55% APY); $1k minimum deposit

 MidFirst Direct’s online market area includes Arizona, Arkansas, California, Colorado, Florida, Missouri, New Hampshire, Nevada, New York, Oklahoma, Texas, and Wyoming.

-MidFirst Direct has an overall health grade of “A" at DepositAccounts.com, with a Texas Ratio of 4.92% (excellent), based on September 30, 2016 data.
-In the past year, MidFirst Direct (FDIC Certificate # 4063) has increased its total non-brokered deposits by $936.22 million, an excellent annual growth rate of 14.46%.
-Please refer to our financial overview of MidFirst Direct for more details.
+As MidFirst Bank's internet division, MidFirst Direct operates under MidFirst Bank's FDIC Certificate (# 4063) and shares its financial information.
+MidFirst Bank/Direct has an overall health grade of “A" at DepositAccounts.com, with a Texas Ratio of 5.28% (excellent), based on December 31, 2016 data.
+In the past year, the Bank has increased its total non-brokered deposits by $881.2 million, an excellent annual growth rate of 14.01%.
+Please refer to our financial overview of MidFirst Bank/Direct for more details.

-MidFirst Direct is the internet arm of MidFirst Bank, one of the largest privately owned banks in the United States.
-MidFirst Bank traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
+MidFirst Bank, one of the largest privately owned banks in the United States, traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
 The name was changed to MidFirst Bank in 1982, following the purchase of a thrift charter.
-Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $12 billion and 83 branch locations in Colorado, Oklahoma, and Arizona.
+Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $13 billion and 83 branch locations in Colorado, Oklahoma, and Arizona.

-Given a market area of twelve disparate states, a comparison to nationally available CDs is appropriate.
-When compared to the similar length-of-term CDs tracked by DepositAccounts.com that require a similar deposit and are available nationally, MidFirst Direct’s 60-month CD APY currently ranks fourth.
+Given that the market area is comprised of twelve disparate states, a comparison to nationally available CDs is appropriate.
+When compared to the 142 similar length-of-term CDs tracked by DepositAccounts.com that require a similar deposit and are available nationally, MidFirst Direct’s 18-month High Yield Online CD APY currently ranks fourth.